camilogarciabotero/phu/docs/commands/screen.md

 Use `--max-evalue` to make your searches more or less strict.
 The default is 1e-5, which is reasonably stringent.
 Lower values (like 1e-10) are more strict, while higher values (like 1e-3) are more permissive.

 Use `--save-target-proteins` if you want to get the actual protein sequences from the contigs that matched each model.
 The saved proteins are taken only from contigs that passed final filtering and are grouped per-model (see "HMM modes" above).

+Use `--save-target-hmms` to build custom HMM profiles from your target proteins.
+This works independently of `--save-target-proteins` - the tool can extract proteins temporarily just for HMM building if needed.

 ## Examples